Richard-Kovalcik/Kovalcik_Furi/README.md

 ros2 topic echo Angular_Velocity (Echo the topic Angular Velocity)

 *explanation*
-custom_msgs is a package that creates a custom message that allows the struct to be published with basic ros2 functions. py_pubsub contains the python function that listtens to UDP traffic on a desired router and port and publishes the recieved data to a topic called Angular_Velocity.
+custom_msgs is a package that creates a custom message that allows the struct to be published with basic ros2 functions. py_pubsub contains the python function that listtens to UDP traffic on a desired router and port, and publishes the recieved data to a topic called Angular_Velocity.

 **test_data**
 This folder contains all of the raw rosbag data from the perfomded tests.